-Kraken Latin for the Logic Years consists of two courses in Latin, Book One and Book Two.
+Kraken Latin for the Logic Years consists of three courses in Latin, Book One, Book Two, and Book Three.
 Aimed at students in what is considered the “logic stage,” about grades six through eight, Kraken Latin is more challenging than many other Latin programs that are intended for use below high school level.
-Consequently, both courses can easily serve as full-year Latin courses for high school students as well.
+Consequently, these courses can easily serve as full-year Latin courses for high school students as well.
 While Book One does not require the previous study of Latin, students without some background might find the pace overwhelming.
 For example, in the first week, students translate from Latin into English, “Male pugnās, sed stō et bene pugnō.”
 (Translation: “You [sg.] fight badly, but I stand and fight well.”)
 By the third week, students are translating lengthy sentences from English into Latin and a short story from Latin into English.

 Rather than sticking with simple sentences, Kraken Latin challenges students with more complex sentences that require them to continually think about the various forms of conjugations and declensions.
-The author tries to lighten the load with a puzzle every so often—a crossword, word search, or other type of puzzle or matching quiz.
+The author tries to lighten the load with a puzzle every so often—a crossword, word search, another type of puzzle, or a matching quiz.

-Every eighth week is a review unit, but for all other weeks students will learn 20 to 25 words.
+For most weeks, students will learn 20 to 25 words, but every eighth week is a review unit.
 This is a large amount of vocabulary!
 Note that many of the vocabulary words are taught in the Latin Primer series from the same publisher.
 In my opinion, Kraken Latin will work best for those who have used either that series or any other introductory Latin course since students will then already be familiar with much of the vocabulary.